How to Read Your Car Rental Invoice

 - Service Charges/Taxes: These represent state and local taxes, as well as surcharges/service charges collected by the rental company to reimburse state and local governments, airport authorities, and other government and transportation agencies, as well as additional fees.

-Note: The details above were based on a Hertz invoice
+Note: The details above were based on a Hertz invoice and can change at anytime

 If there are still some details in your car rental invoice that you don't understand, feel free to contact our friendly customer care experts so they can answer all your queries.